my-oh-my/market-viewer/README.md

-# Stochastic Strategy
+# Market Viewer

-This project is a skeleton for a Python-based stochastic strategy application.
+This project is a skeleton for a Python-based market analysis application, starting with a stochastic strategy.

 ## Setup